Real Bott manifold structure of $n$-dimensional Klein bottle and its rational Betti numbers: Introduction

+In this paper, we are interested in studying a specific class of moduli spaces of planar polygons through the lens of toric topology.
+Such attempts previously have occurred in a paper by Hausmann and Knutson \cite{HK1} to compute the mod-$2$ cohomology ring of planar polygon spaces.
+They also showed in \cite[Section 6]{polspacesGrassmann} that $2$ and $3$-dimensional spatial polygon spaces are, in fact, toric manifolds.
+Hausmann and Rodriguez \cite[Proposition 6.8]{Hausmann-Rodriguez} obtained a sufficient condition for spatial polygon spaces to be toric manifolds.

+One of our aims is to determine the rational Betti numbers of this class using tools from toric topology.
+This class of planar polygon spaces generalizes the classical Klein bottle.
 An $n$-dimensional analogue of the Klein bottle, denoted $K_{n}$, was introduced by Davis \cite{zbMATH07134923} as follows:

 The circle $S^1$ is considered as the unit circle in $\mathbb{C}$ and $\bar{z}$ is the complex conjugate.
 It is easy to see that $K_2$ is the Klein bottle.
-Davis computed the fundamental group, integral cohomology algebra and the stable homotopy type of $K_{n}$.
-Moreover, he obtained an explicit immersion of $K_{n}$ in $\mathbb{R}^{n+1}$ and an embedding in $\mathbb{R}^{n+2}$.
+Donald Davis computed various invariants of the $n$-dimensional Klein bottle.
+For example, the fundamental group, integral cohomology algebra and the stable homotopy type of $K_{n}$ have been computed.
+We note that the Betti numbers of $K_n$ can be obtained using \cite[Theorem 2.6]{zbMATH07134923}.